 2017 page charges are $80 per page for corresponding authors who are members of the Genetics Society of America, and $100 per page for non-members.
 Charges are assessed via "pages" of the PDF file.
 Figure charges are $45 per figure (all figures); GENETICS does not charge for color figures.
 Supporting file charges are $295/article for up to five pages of SI and $500 per article for six or more pages of SI.

-Authors who are members of the Genetics Society of America can choose the open access option for a charge of $1,500.
-The open access charge for non-members is $2,000.
+GENETICS offres an optional author choice open access option.
+Authors who are members of the Genetics Society of America can choose the open access option for an additional charge of $1,500, or if a non-member for $2,000.
 Read about additional benefits of joining the Genetics Society of America here.
 This author choice open access makes your article freely available to all readers (regardless of subscription) immediately after publication.
 Copyright remains with the Genetics Society of America as outlined in our copyright policy.
 If your Funder mandates that your research article be published under a Creative Commons License or if you desire another option, please contact us to choose a modified author choice open access option and arrange for the appropriate license to be used.
 Some authors have explained that they do not wish to grant others the right to modify and/or sell their content, so we do offer a choice for content to be made freely-available.